-- waste minimisation; - projects that duplicate or are already covered by existing Government funds, policy, regulation or market settings initiatives (e.g. Council buses); - non-transport related Projects (i.e. the primary purpose is not an activity that moves people or goods in the transport sector); - energy production and electricity generation such as wind or solar (e.g. solar panels) for electricity generation or electrolysis for hydrogen. - pure transport system projects such as transportation/city planning, urban development, mode shift policy etc; - liquid and gas fuel storage and distribution infrastructure such as biofuel storage or gas or liquid fuel pipelines; - reducing agricultural emissions or embodied carbon; - displacing one fossil fuel for another (e.g. coal to natural gas); - research & development, and the implementation of technologies or infrastructure that are not commercially available; - pure desktop research, academic research and pre-commercial studies; - any activities that would represent an ongoing financial liability for EECA; - international travel; - conventional and plug-in hybrid light vehicles such as cars, utes and vans; - light vehicle conversions, for example ICE (combustion engine, such as diesel pr petrol utes, vans or cars) to EV are excluded.
-Heavy vehicle conversions may be eligible, refer to additional qualifications above; - mobile plant including bulldozers, quad bikes, mobile cranes, forklifts, and tractors; - mobile equipment including construction equipment, farming equipment, and motorcycles; - unmanned aerial vehicles (for example drones); - projects that are purely focused on marketing, promotion, education and information provision; - marketing activity beyond the initial launch of the Project as agreed in the contract with EECA; and - "Business-as-usual" costs of an organisation such as the costs associated with existing staff.
+- non-transport related Projects (i.e the primary purpose is not an activity that moves people or goods in the transport sector); - energy production and electricity generation such as wind or solar (e.g. solar panels) for electricity generation or electrolysis for hydrogen. - pure transport system projects such as transportation/city planning, urban development, mode shift policy etc; - liquid and gas fuel storage and distribution infrastructure such as biofuel storage or gas or liquid fuel pipelines; - reducing agricultural emissions or embodied carbon; - displacing one fossil fuel for another (e.g. coal to natural gas); - research & development, and the implementation of technologies or infrastructure that are not commercially available; - pure desktop research, academic research and pre-commercial studies; - any activities that would represent an ongoing financial liability for EECA; - international travel; - conventional and plug-in hybrid light vehicles such as cars, utes and vans; - light vehicle conversions, for example ICE (combustion engine, such as diesel or petrol utes, vans or cars) to EV are excluded.
+Heavy vehicle conversions may be eligible, refer to the appropriate RFP for more detail; - mobile plant including bulldozers, quad bikes, mobile cranes, forklifts, and tractors; - mobile equipment including construction equipment, farming equipment, and motorcycles; - unmanned aerial vehicles (for example drones); - projects that are purely focused on marketing, promotion, education and information provision; - marketing activity beyond the initial launch of the Project as agreed in the contract with EECA; and - "Business-as-usual" costs of an organisation such as the costs associated with existing staff.

-If you are in any doubt, please contact us to discuss your Project.
+However if you are in any doubt, please contact us and discuss your Project.
 The scope is constantly being reviewed and we would be interested to see if any Project can be added to a future round of the Fund.